razrinn/depwalker/README.md

 - **Code Review Assistance**: Help reviewers understand the full context of your changes
 - **Breaking Change Detection**: Discover unexpected dependencies on functions you're modifying
 - **React Component Changes**: Track which components are affected when updating shared hooks or context

+### Variable & Configuration Analysis
+- **Configuration Changes**: Track which functions are affected when modifying configuration variables, constants, or imports
+- **Variable Usage Tracking**: See all read/write/reference patterns for changed variables across your codebase
+- **Constant Impact Analysis**: Understand how changing constants or configuration objects affects dependent code
+- **Import/Export Analysis**: Track the impact of changes to imported/exported variables and modules

+### Advanced Analysis Features
 - **Large Codebase Navigation**: Use depth limits to focus on immediate dependencies in complex projects
 - **Circular Dependency Discovery**: Identify problematic circular references while analyzing impact
+- **Multi-format Output**: Generate reports in tree, list, or JSON format for different use cases
 - **Documentation**: Generate dependency information for architecture documentation

 ## 📦 Installation